 Our Analysis and Test Results

-The design of this boot provides lots of support for the heel and arch of the foot, even on long days on the trail.
-The heel height of the Moab is comparable to that of the Ahnu Sugarpine and the Salomon X Ultra Mid 3 GTX - Women; each of these boots provides support to the ankle while still allowing for a bit of lateral movement.
+The design of this boot provides lots of support for the heel and arch of the foot thanks to the molded nylon arch shank, which increases stability even on long trail days.
+The heel height of the Moab 2 Mid is high enough to provide support while still allowing for a bit of lateral movement.
 This comes in handy on uneven terrain where support underfoot is more important than having a super stiff ankle.

 With Vibram TC5+ outsoles, the Moab 2 Mid provides enough traction to keep you upright on rocky terrain, but we sometimes wished for a more aggressive lug pattern when we found ourselves skidding out on loose gravel and dirt.